Bullying & Harassment

 Formal Procedure

 If you have been through the informal complaints policy and you haven’t had the outcome you would like, you may consider raising a formal complaint.
-This is something that the Students Union can support you with - please see our page on formal complaints here.
+This is something that the Students Union can support you with - advice.su@uca.ac.uk

 If you'd like to learn about how UCA deals with bullying and harrasment, please read the Bullying and Harrassment Policy and Procedure.